-- Refer to an Authority.
-Contact a neutral party with the authority to change the situation, like a resident assistant, security guard, or another employee. - Enlist Others.
+- Create a Distraction.
+Act reasonably to interrupt the situation. - Ask Questions.
+Talk directly to the person who might be in trouble. - Refer to an Authority.
+Contact a neutral party with the authority to change the situation, such as a resident assistant, security guard, or another employee. - Enlist Others.
 Enlist the assistance of another person to help.